 Architecture and design are pretty difficult to cover without real use cases.
 While some recommend doing many projects, I believe this is not an efficient way to spend your time.
 Especially when you have not much experience, setting up a project takes a lot of time and debugging takes even more.

 If that is something that motivates you, go ahead.
 If it doesn't, I rather recommend doing 1 or 2 example projects to understand the basics.
 You can start by implementing typical data solution architectures like setting up a dashboard and a database with Docker and then adding a pipeline tool like Apache Airflow or Dagster to fill the database with simulated data.

 ByteByteGo has some nice examples of system design and scaling.
 If you have a deeper interest in this topic, you can buy an annual pass to access all content, but the free parts should already be enough.

 - Docker Tutorial for Beginners by TechWorld with Nana: free course on YouTube that teaches the basic concepts of Docker.

-- Docker & Kubernetes: The Practical Guide by Academind: this is a 23 hours course which covers all the basics.
-If you have already used Docker, you can just skip to the Kubernetes part, but there might also be some "good to know"-parts before that.
-It doesn't have a steep learn curve, so it's quite relaxing to watch (if you can say that about a course).
+- Docker & Kubernetes: The Practical Guide by Academind: this is a 23 hours course that covers all the basics.
+If you have already used Docker, you can skip to the Kubernetes part, but there might also be some "good to know"-parts before that.
+It doesn't have a steep learning curve, so it's pretty relaxing to watch (if you can say that about a course).

 Pipelines and Tools

 Often, data transactions in data engineering is done with pipelines.
-Understanding how to use pipelines and also why they are used will certrainly be very helpful.
+Understanding how to use pipelines and also why they are used will certainly be very helpful.

 - Understanding DAGs and why they are useful (nice article by astronomer.io)

 - Implement a small project that copies data from one resource to another and does some basic transitions.
 Apache Airflow is probably the most popular data pipelining tool at the time of writing.
-There are many more though and most of them follow similar ideas, so it doesn't matter much which tool you use.
+There are many more, though and most of them follow similar ideas, so it matters little which tool you use.